Nicotine Pouch Brands: The Complete Guide to Every Brand Worth Knowing in 2026

 What's inside: Tobacco-free synthetic nicotine with food-grade ingredients.

-Strengths: 4mg, 6mg, 7mg, and 9mg per pouch (across standard and Plus lines).
+Strengths: 4 mg, 6 mg, 7 mg, and 9 mg per pouch (across standard and Plus lines).

 on!

 on! is made by Altria, the parent company of Marlboro.
 It's one of the most diverse brands in the U.S. nicotine pouch space, offering each flavor across multiple nicotine strengths.
+In March 2026, Altria announced the national retail expansion of on!
+PLUS, the first nicotine pouch authorized through the FDA's expedited PMTA pilot program. on!
+PLUS features Altria's proprietary NICOSILK technology and a built-in disposal compartment.

-Strengths: 2mg, 4mg, 8mg, and 9mg per pouch (across both formats).
+Strengths: 2 mg, 4 mg, 8 mg, and 9 mg per pouch (across both formats).

 Flavors: 10 total varieties, including Mint, Wintergreen, Citrus, Cinnamon, Berry, Coffee, and Original.